aakanksha7719/aakanksha7719/README.md

 👋 Hi, I’m Aakanksha Khedkar.
-👀 I’m interested in Software Development, Web Development, and Programming.
+👀 I’m interested in Software Development, Web Development and Programming.
 🌱 I’m currently studying at Dr. D. Y. Patil College of Engineering, Akurdi, Pune.
 💞️ I’m looking to collaborate with people like you.
 📫 How to reach me: